nimmis/docker-resilio-sync/README.md

 This will start a container with then name **database**

 	docker run -d -e RSLSYNC_NAME=database -p 33333:33333 nimmis/resilio-sync

+### RSLSYNC_TRASH

+This variable defines if files removed from sync slaves should be put in an archive folder for a time defined by the variable **RSLSYNC&#95;TRASH&#95;TIME** before removed.

+Default value is **true**, to disable this feature add

+	-e RSLSYNC_TRASH=false

+to the docker start command

+### RSLSYNC&#95;TRASH_TIME

+This variable defines how many days a file will be kept in the achive folder before it is removed.
+The variable is defined i days and the default value is 30 days.
+To change the time so achive files are saved 1 week add

+	-e RSLSYNC_TRASH_TIME=7

+to the docker start command.

+### RSLSYNC_SIZE

+This variable defines the maximum size of files to be synced.
+The variable is defined in MB and the default value is 1000 MB (1GB).

+To change maxmimum file size to 50 MB add

+	-e RSLSYNC_SIZE=50

+to the docker start command

 ### syncing local files

 Inside the container the /data is the default sync directory, to link this to a local file system you can use the **-v** flag